phosphor-icons/core/README.md

 This package exposes all icons as SVG assets, grouped by weight, under the `/assets` directory (i.e. `/assets/<weight>/<kebab-name>-<weight>.svg`), and also aliased so that `/assets` can be omitted from the path in projects that support import maps.
 These files can be used as needed for custom implementations or ports.
 Your framework and build tooling may require custom type declarations to recognize and transform `"*.svg"` files into modules.

-> **Note for Vite users**: As of Vite 4.0.4 (current at the time of writing), a bug in one of its dependencies prevents wildcard exports from being resolved.
-This will be [fixed](https://github.com/vitejs/vite/commit/00a79ec88472cbcc767c1187f919ce372215f573) in Vite 4.1.

 ### Example

 ```ts